COVID-19 takes teen’s parents ahead of the holidays - NewsBreak

 “I didn’t have anywhere to live at the time, and then she … I’m going to start crying,” Allison said with emotion in her voice.

 “I didn’t question it,” DeWine said.
-“Before she even got to the hospital, I said she’s coming with me.”Minnesota man tests positive for omicron after visiting NY for convention
+“Before she even got to the hospital, I said she’s coming with me.”GOP anger with Fauci rises

 Kimberly and Jim Brady’s wedding rings graced the coffee table as Allison and DeWine shared their favorite memories and some of the hardest.